Izenda7Series/docs/dev/mvc_core_setup_guide.rst

 On your SQL Server create an empty database named Mvc5StarterKit.
 This database is used for storing user authentication information.
 In your real integrated application, it can be replaced by your system database with your custom user credential information.

-Download `Mvc5StarterKit.sql <https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/SQLScript/MSSQL/Mvc5StarterKit.sql>`__ and execute on Mvc5StarterKit database to create schema and default user authentication settings.
+Download `MvcCoreStarterKit.sql <https://github.com/Izenda7Series/MVCCoreStarterKit/blob/master/SQLScript/MSSQL/MVCCoreStarterKit.sql>`__ and execute on MvcCoreStarterKit database to create schema and default user authentication settings.

 Verifying Izenda DB and Authentication DB
 -------------------------------------------